-VI COSTS Procedures before the tax authorities such as administrative claims and administrative appeals are free of charge.
-However, if the administrative claim is held to be clearly ungrounded the tax authorities may decide to apply a charge of up to 5 per cent of the disputed taxable base.
-By contrast, actions before the judicial tax courts are subject to court fees.
-These are scaled in accordance with the value of the claim, ranging on the first instance tax courts from $\notin$ 51 (for claims of up to $\notin$ 2,000) to $\notin$ 1,632 (for claims of up to $\notin$ 275,000).
-Claims in excess of $\notin$ 275,000 are subject to a final surcharge of $\notin$ 306 for each additional $\notin$ 25,000.
+passed onto a different taxpayer, the VAT Code expressly establishes that the original VAT taxpayer alone may not challenge the corresponding assessment, so as not to create situations of unjust or unjustified enrichment.45 VI COSTS Procedures before the tax authorities such as administrative claims and administrative appeals are free of charge.
+However, if the administrative claim is held to be clearly ungrounded, the tax authorities may decide to apply a charge of up to 5 per cent of the disputed taxable base.46 By contrast, actions before the judicial tax courts are subject to court fees.47 These are scaled in accordance with the value of the claim, ranging on the first instance tax courts from \in 51 (for claims of up to \in 2,000) to \in 1,632 (for claims of up to \in 275,000).
+Claims in excess of \in 275,000 are subject to a final surcharge of \in 306 for each additional \in 25,000.
 Appeal courts' fees are set at half the first instance tax courts' fees.
 The winning party within a judicial tax claim is entitled to claim the refund of the court fees borne from the losing party.
 Moreover, as compensation for legal fees, the winning party may claim an amount of up to 50 per cent of the total court fees paid.
 As a rule, this falls short of the actual legal costs borne, with the probable exception of very high-value claims.
-Tax arbitration is also subject to fees, which are slightly higher than judicial court fees.
-These range from €306 (for claims of up to €2,000) to €4,896 (for claims of up to €275,000).
-Claims in excess of €275,000 are subject to a final surcharge of €306 for each additional €25,000.
-The winning party within an arbitration tax claim is refunded by the Tax Arbitration Centre the amount of fees paid.
-No amount is due as compensation for legal fees.
-VII ALTERNATIVE DISPUTE RESOLUTION As previously mentioned, in 2011, Portugal introduced tax arbitration as a measure to tackle the significant volume of cases pending in judicial tax courts.
+Tax arbitration is also subject to fees, which are slightly higher than judicial court fees.48 These range from €306 (for claims of up to €2,000) to €4,896 (for claims of up to €275,000).
+Claims in excess of €275,000 are subject to a final surcharge of €306 for each additional €25,000.49 The winning party within an arbitration tax claim is refunded by the Tax Arbitration Centre the amount of fees paid.50 No amount is due as compensation for legal fees.
+VII ALTERNATIVE DISPUTE RESOLUTION As mentioned in Section I, in 2011, Portugal introduced tax arbitration as a measure to tackle the significant volume of cases pending in judicial tax courts.
 Perfectible as it may be, it must be said that it was a resounding success.
-It is seen increasingly as the forum of choice if your case is relatively simple and you do not wish to wait several years for it to be decided.
+It is seen increasingly as the forum of choice if a case is relatively simple and when claimants do not wish to wait several years for it to be decided.
 The tax arbitration procedure was conceived and designed as an alternative to the judicial claim and is initiated at the taxpayer's request before the Tax Arbitration Centre.
 Ad hoc tax arbitration tribunals are set up by the Centre.
-A single arbitrator decides cases with a value of up to €60,000, while a panel of three arbitrators decides cases in excess of such amount - such panel also exists whenever the taxpayer exercises the right to choose a specific arbitrator.
-Arbitration tribunals must decide cases by applying the law.
-There is no room for settlement or equity judgments.
-The types of cases that may be subject to arbitration are expressly defined and include: See Article 77 CPPT.
+A single arbitrator decides cases with a value of up to 60,000, while a panel of three arbitrators decides cases in excess of such 45 See Article 97(3) CIVA.